Curriculum Statement of the Governing Body

 PSHE & Citizenship

 PSHE and Citizenship encompasses all aspects of the school’s planned provision to promote children’s personal and social development, including health and well-being.
 At Sladefield this is addressed through our Circle time and School Council programmes, Collective Workshop assemblies, Health Week, Community and fund-raising events.
+We also explore and celebrate differences and diversity through our 'No Outsiders' approach.
+This ensures that everybody feels welcome and valued in line with the 2010 Equality Act, whatever their race, gender identity, age, disability, sexual orientation and gender.
+This is further supported by our Unicef Rights Respecting work, where we are currently holding a bronze award, working hard towards the silver award.
+Using the UN Convention on the Rights of the Child to give us a framework to ensure all pupils receive a good education, are safe, confident and happy in our care and have a strong moral compass.
 Our Learning Mentor supports children’s well being in school.